 B) An engineering evaluation shall be conducted annually and each time a major component is modified.

-C) The Department shall maintain the confidentiality of the engineer's report as authorized by Section 7(1)(g) of the Freedom of Information Act [5 ILCS 140/7(1)(g)].
+C) The Department shall maintain the confidentiality of the engineer's report as authorized by Section 7(1)(g) of the Freedom of Information Act.

-2) Jumps shall be done only under the direct control of a jump master.
+2) Jumps shall be completed only under the direct control of a jump master.

 3) Owners shall maintain a bottom safety space of at least 60 inches above the air bag, safety net or water surface and a side safety space of at least 40 feet in all directions to any structure.

-4) Prohibited Activities include: bungee catapulting, tandem jumping, stunt jumping, reverse jumping, launching and sandbagging.
+4) Prohibited activities include bungee catapulting, tandem jumping, stunt jumping, reverse jumping, launching and sandbagging.

-c) PLATFORM
+c) Platform

 1) The platform and its lifting appliance shall meet the requirements for working platforms.
 All components shall have a safety factor of not less than 3.
 The safe working load shall be marked on the platform.